varshahindupur09/Medicine-delivery-app-kubernetes-deployment/README.md

 # Medicine-delivery-app-kubernetes-deployment
 I'm using this repository for deploying the medicine delivery app on Kubernetes.
+The frontend and backend is deployed on Vercel.

 # commands
 docker build -t medicine-backend:1.0 .